Bangkok Street Food are three words that are basically inseparable.

 Every day at four o’clock in the afternoon, the street right next to Paseo Shopping Mall in Lat Krabang is transformed into a nice little street food market which is among the highest quality of all street food areas in Bangkok in this article.

-The only downside is that this street food area is located far from the city centre.
+The only downside is that this street food area is located far from the city center.

 But if you are staying near Suvarnabhumi Airport, Paseo Shopping Mall is a great area to enjoy clean, high-quality street food options.